 State Legal Mandates for Hunting Orange

-In fact, 42 out of the 50 states have mandated the use of blaze orange hunting apparel for various types of hunts, not just deer hunting.
+In fact, 42 out of 50 states have mandated the use of blaze orange hunting apparel for various types of hunts, not just deer hunting.

 These mandates are not taken lightly and serve as a testament to the importance of safety in the field.